September Dossier: The 45 minute claim

-The 45 minute claim lies at the centre of a row between Downing Street and the BBC.
+The 45 minute claim lay at the centre of a dispute between Downing Street and the BBC.
 On 29 May 2003, BBC defence correspondent Andrew Gilligan filed a report for BBC Radio 4's Today programme in which he stated that an unnamed source – a senior British official – had told him that the September Dossier had been "sexed up", and that the intelligence agencies were concerned about some "dubious" information contained within it – specifically the claim that Saddam Hussein could deploy weapons of mass destruction within 45 minutes of an order to use them.

 On 1 June, Gilligan expanded upon that claim in The Mail on Sunday newspaper, stating that the government's director of communications, Alastair Campbell, had been responsible for the insertion of the 45-minute claim, against the wishes of the intelligence agencies.
 Gilligan subsequently gave evidence before the Foreign Affairs Select Committee, as did Campbell, who denied ordering the inclusion of the claim, and demanded an apology from the BBC.
 He subsequently backed this demand in writing.

 The BBC refused to apologise, and stood by Gilligan's story.
 Campbell responded angrily, with an appearance on Channel 4 News.

 On 7 July, the Select Committee published a report which cleared Campbell, albeit on the casting vote of the chairman.
 In the report, the committee stated that the 45-minute claim had been given "undue prominence".

 On 15 September, MI6 head Richard Dearlove told the Hutton Inquiry that the claim related to battlefield WMD rather than weapons of mass destruction of a larger range than just battlefield.
 On the same day, Tony Cragg, the retired deputy chief of defence intelligence, admitted there were memos from two members of DIS objecting that parts of the dossier, including the 45-minute claim, was "far too strong" or "over-egged".

 On 28 January 2004, the Hutton Inquiry released its report, which among other things concluded that: